Updated January 11, 2023

 Most payers are focused on expanding telepractice services in non-facility outpatient settings (e.g., private practices, clinics).
 However, many clinicians working in inpatient or facility-based settings may have questions about coverage and payment as they begin using telecommunication technology to deliver services to patients.
 Please work with your facility, billing personnel, administrators, and/or compliance officer to determine the payer’s billing and coverage policies for inpatient or facility-based services, as this may differ from outpatient non-facility billing and can change quickly during this time.
 ASHA continues to work with payers on comprehensive coverage of telepractice services across settings and will post information as we learn more about inpatient or facility-based billing.

-There is significant progress expanding telepractice services across state Medicaid programs and commercial insurance plans.
+There has been significant progress expanding telepractice services across state Medicaid programs and commercial insurance plans, however some states and payers may be pulling back expansions due to changes in state and local PHE declarations.

-Medicare now covers telepractice services provided by audiologists and SLPs.
+Medicare covers telepractice services provided by audiologists and SLPs during the PHE.

-Medicare now allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries, retroactive to March 1, 2020, and for the duration of the public health emergency.
-CMS announced this expansion in an April 30, 2020, press release and its COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers [PDF].
+Medicare allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries for the duration of the PHE.
 See ASHA’s webpage on Medicare coverage of telehealth services during COVID-19 for details.

-Although the list of covered audiology and speech-language pathology services is not comprehensive, this is positive progress and ASHA will continue to advocate for additional coverage.
-ASHA also remains committed to advocating for full Medicare coverage of telepractice for audiologists and SLPs beyond the public health emergency.
+Although the list of covered audiology and speech-language pathology services is not comprehensive, CMS has included many key audiology and speech-language pathology services and ASHA will continue to advocate for additional coverage.
+ASHA also remains committed to advocating for full Medicare coverage of telepractice for audiologists and SLPs beyond the PHE.

 Clinicians may be able to provide noncovered outpatient telepractice services to Medicare beneficiaries through a private pay arrangement.